stefanwittwer/remotion-animated/sites/docs/docs/animations/scale.md

 ### by?: `number`

-The element will be proportionately scaled up or down by this factor.
+The element will be proportionately scaled up or down by this factor in the x and y axes.

 #### Examples: